-As supply chain and retail industry veterans who have collectively attended hundreds of conferences here at Gravity, we’ve brainstormed and researched the best advice for making the most out of these events.
-Below is the ultimate 10-step guide to maximizing your next logistics conference.
+As a group of supply chain and retail industry veterans who have collectively attended hundreds of conferences, here at Gravity Supply Chain Solutions, we’ve brainstormed and researched the best advice for making the most out of these events.
+Below is the ultimate 10-step guide to making the most of your next logistics conference.

 1. Set objectives.

-As with most things, it’s important to know beforehand your goals.
+As with most things, it’s crucial to identify your goals beforehand.

-- Are you shopping for a new supply chain technology solution to help you win the new customers you’ll be pitching to meet revenue targets?
+Are you shopping for a new supply chain technology solution to help you win new customers, that will drive sales to meet revenue targets?

-Agree on your show objectives with your team and outline them.
-Setting conference objectives will help you really understand the value of attending the conference and its role in helping you meet your higher business goals.
+Agree show objectives with your team and outline them.
+Setting conference objectives will help you understand the value of attending the conference and its role in helping you meet your higher business goals.

 2. Get comfortable with the idea of networking – the supply chain industry is a people industry.

-If you’re one of those who are apprehensive at meeting new people, Rebecca Knight of HBR discusses some ways to make networking work for you, such as taking the initiative to set one-on-one meetings instead of diving into a crowd.
+If you’re one of those finding themselves feeling apprehensive when meeting new people, Rebecca Knight of HBR discusses some ways to make networking less stressful for you, such as taking the initiative to set one-on-one meetings instead of diving into a crowd.

 Because you’re trying to gain new customers or form new partnerships, you want your conversations at the conference to be memorable.
-Both HubSpot and GTS suggest finding out who’s going beforehand and contacting them in advance.
+Both HubSpot, and GTS, suggest finding out who’s going beforehand, and then contacting them in advance.

-Pre-introducing yourself will save you some time and effort breaking the ice with the other person.
+Introducing yourself ahead of the event will save you some time and effort when breaking the ice with the other person.

 5. Pack appropriately.

-Supply chain and logistics conferences are professional networking events, so make sure you’re geared up accordingly.
+Supply chain and logistics conferences are professional networking events, so make sure you gear up accordingly.
 Pack more than enough business cards, brochures and promotional merchandise to hand out, and wear comfortable but professional clothing and shoes.

 8. Manage your existing connections.

-You’re likely to run into someone you already know/work with at a supply chain and logistics conference.
+You’re likely to run into someone you already know or work with at a supply chain and logistics conference.
 Make sure you take some time to catch up with these professional contacts.
 As Francesca Gino of Harvard Business School says, “good networking not only means creating new connections, it also means maintaining and strengthening existing ones.”

-You never know where your next big collaboration or growth opportunity may come from.
+You never know from where your next significant collaboration or growth opportunity may derive.

-9. Take action on the people, products and ideas that intrigued you.
+9. Take action on the people, products, and ideas that captivated you.

 10. Share your learnings with the rest of your team back home.

-Share what you’ve learned to your team via a quick group email, summarizing the insights and solutions worth looking into.
-The key to significantly growing your business could be one of the items in that email.
+Share what you’ve learned to your team via a quick group email, summarizing the insights and solutions worthy of further research.
+The key to how to significantly grow your business could be one of the items in that email.

-Happy networking, and we hope to see you in one of the upcoming logistics conferences.
+Happy networking!
+We hope to see you at one of the upcoming logistics conferences.